Mattson Tomlin: Career

 By January 2020, Tomlin was writing the television pilot for an adaption of the comic book series Fear Agent, and a film adaption of the comic book series Memetic for Lionsgate.
 Both projects would be produced by Seth Rogen's Point Grey Pictures.
 He was also writing a film adaptation of the video game character Mega Man for Netflix.
 In May 2020, Tomlin sold a spec script, titled 2084, to Paramount Pictures.
 In September 2020, Tomlin wrote the script for Mother/Android, with the intention to direct.

 In February 2021, Tomlin was hired to be the showrunner for an anime series based on the Terminator franchise, to be produced by Netflix, Skydance, and Production I.G, titled Terminator Zero.
 In 2021, Tomlin wrote the live-action film adaptation of BRZRKR and the comic book series Batman: The Imposter for DC Comics, alongside artist Andrea Sorrentino and with variant covers by artist Lee Bermejo.
 In 2022, Tomlin co-wrote the sequel to The Batman with Matt Reeves, the Oscar-nominated film The Sea Beast, and a three-issue maxiseries for Boom!
 Studios entitled A Vicious Circle, with Lee Bermejo serving as artist; the next year, the first issue of A Vicious Circle was nominated for multiple Eisner awards.
-In 2025, he scripted a John Wick spinoff film, centered around Caine, and later said he had written “lots” for the scripts of the upcoming Game of Thrones prequel series, Aegon’s Conquest.
+In 2025, he scripted a John Wick spinoff movie, centered around Caine (played by Donnie Yen).
 Later that year, he announced that he was trying to contact director Sam Raimi with a pitch for Spider-Man 4, which was cancelled in 2010 after Raimi was unable to decide on a script.
 Tomlin's pitch would see Peter Parker / Spider-Man (played by Tobey Maguire) managing his duties as a husband to Mary Jane Watson (played by Kirsten Dunst) and a father along with that of being Spider-Man.